vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 Here's something that might surprise you: **neural networks aren't that complicated!** The term "neural network" gets used as a buzzword a lot, but in reality they're often much simpler than people imagine.

 **This post is intended for complete beginners and assumes ZERO prior knowledge of machine learning**.
-We'll understand how they work while implementing one from scratch in Python.
+We'll understand how neural networks work while implementing one from scratch in Python.

 Let's get started!

 ## 1. Building Blocks: Neurons

-First, we'll start with neurons, the basic unit of a neural network. **A neuron takes inputs, does some math with them, and produces one output**.
+First, we have to talk about neurons, the basic unit of a neural network. **A neuron takes inputs, does some math with them, and produces one output**.
 Here's what a 2-input neuron looks like:

 ![](/media/neural-network-post/perceptron.svg)